tarmac-project/tarmac/README.md

   Ok(r)
 }

-// handler is a simple example of a Tarmac WASM module written in Rust.
+// handler is a simple example of a Tarmac WASM function written in Rust.
 // This function will accept the server request, log it, and echo back the payload
 // but with the payload reversed. fn handler(msg: &[u8]) -> CallResult {